steemian/publicGood/STEEM.md

 ![Public goods](https://s19.postimg.org/jvlq7uj8j/public-goods-smaller.png)

-Each turn, contribute to a common fund, or not.
+Each turn, contribute to a common fund (by giving away tokens), or not.
 The bank then doubles the total fund and redistributes evenly among all participants.
 Maybe it rings a bell for you steemians?

-Richest AI when the game ends wins
+Richest AI (token-wise) when the game ends wins

 And if you want to read more:
 * [Wikipedia on the *Public Goods* game](https://en.wikipedia.org/wiki/Public_goods_game)